-Getting to the Osaka Aquarium
+Getting to the Osaka Aquarium in Japan

 The Osaka subway system is amazingly easy to follow, once you get your bearings.
 We were staying at a hotel right across the street from Namba station, which made travel even easier.
 It’s almost as if I had planned it that way (actually I did.
 I think it’s the first time it ever worked out that way in my history of traveling!).